ROCm/rccl/README.md

 There are also other performance and error-checking tests for RCCL.
 These are maintained separately at https://github.com/ROCm/rccl-tests.
 See the rccl-tests README for more information on how to build and run those tests.

-## NPKit

-RCCL integrates [NPKit](https://github.com/microsoft/npkit), a profiler framework that enables collecting fine-grained trace events in RCCL components, especially in giant collective GPU kernels.

-Please check [NPKit sample workflow for RCCL](https://github.com/microsoft/NPKit/tree/main/rccl_samples) as a fully automated usage example.
-It also provides good templates for the following manual instructions.

-To manually build RCCL with NPKit enabled, pass `-DNPKIT_FLAGS="-DENABLE_NPKIT -DENABLE_NPKIT_...(other NPKit compile-time switches)"` with cmake command.
-All NPKit compile-time switches are declared in the RCCL code base as macros with prefix `ENABLE_NPKIT_`, and they control which information will be collected.
-Also note that currently NPKit only supports collecting non-overlapped events on GPU, and `-DNPKIT_FLAGS` should follow this rule.

-To manually run RCCL with NPKit enabled, environment variable `NPKIT_DUMP_DIR` needs to be set as the NPKit event dump directory.
-Also note that currently NPKit only supports 1 GPU per process.

-To manually analyze NPKit dump results, please leverage [npkit_trace_generator.py](https://github.com/microsoft/NPKit/blob/main/rccl_samples/npkit_trace_generator.py).

-## MSCCL/MSCCL++
-RCCL integrates [MSCCL](https://github.com/Azure/msccl) and [MSCCL++](https://github.com/microsoft/mscclpp) to leverage the highly efficient GPU-GPU communication primitives for collective operations.
-Thanks to Microsoft Corporation for collaborating with us in this project.

-MSCCL uses XMLs for different collective algorithms on different architectures.
-RCCL collectives can leverage those algorithms once the corresponding XML has been provided by the user.
-The XML files contain the sequence of send-recv and reduction operations to be executed by the kernel.
-On MI300X, MSCCL is enabled by default.
-On other platforms, the users may have to enable this by setting `RCCL_MSCCL_FORCE_ENABLE=1`.
-By default, MSCCL will only be used if every rank belongs to a unique process; to disable this restriction for multi-threaded or single-threaded configurations, set `RCCL_MSCCL_ENABLE_SINGLE_PROCESS=1`.

-On the other hand, RCCL allreduce and allgather collectives can leverage the efficient MSCCL++ communication kernels for certain message sizes.
-MSCCL++ support is available whenever MSCCL support is available.
-Users need to set the RCCL environment variable `RCCL_MSCCLPP_ENABLE=1` to run RCCL workload with MSCCL++ support.
-It is also possible to set the message size threshold for using MSCCL++ by using the environment variable `RCCL_MSCCLPP_THRESHOLD`.
-Once `RCCL_MSCCLPP_THRESHOLD` (the default value is 1MB) is set, RCCL will invoke MSCCL++ kernels for all message sizes less than or equal to the specified threshold.

-If some restrictions are not met, it will fall back to MSCCL or RCCL.
-The following are restrictions on using MSCCL++:
-- Message size must be a non-zero multiple of 32 bytes
-- Does not support `hipMallocManaged` buffers
-- Allreduce only supports `float16`, `int32`, `uint32`, `float32`, and `bfloat16` data types
-- Allreduce only supports the `sum` op

 ## Library and API Documentation

 Please refer to the [RCCL Documentation Site](https://rocm.docs.amd.com/projects/rccl/en/latest/) for current documentation.